jbrouwer5/CycleGAN/README.md

 # CycleGAN
 Uses two GANs to perform unpaired image set to image set translation

+The GANs are both DCGANs which means that the generators and discriminators are built with convolutional neural networks.

 One GAN is trained to take images from setA as input as produce images that fit the distribution of setB and vice versa for the other.

 Loss is calculated by